johnsonb-ucar/reStructuredText/README.rst

 Citations
 =========

-Clicking on the number that denotes each citation links back to it's original mention within the text.
+Clicking on the number that denotes each citation links back to its original mention within the text.

 ..
 [1] Lorenz, Edward N. (1963) “Deterministic Nonperiodic Flow.” *Journal of the Atmospheric Sciences* **20** (2): 130–141.
 ..
 [2] Lorenz, Edward N. (1996) “Predictability – A problem partly solved.” *Seminar on Predictability* **I**: ECMWF.